deephyper/deephyper/README.md

 # Acknowledgements

 * Scalable Data-Efficient Learning for Scientific Domains, U.S. Department of Energy 2018 Early Career Award funded by the Advanced Scientific Computing Research program within the DOE Office of Science (2018--Present)
-* Argonne Leadership Computing Facility (2018--Present)
+* Argonne Leadership Computing Facility: This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
 * SLIK-D: Scalable Machine Learning Infrastructures for Knowledge Discovery, Argonne Computing, Environment and Life Sciences (CELS) Laboratory Directed Research and Development (LDRD) Program (2016--2018)

 # Copyright and license